 What were the main highlights of the year?

-How will you continue to drive the sustainability agenda in 2018?
+How will you continue to drive the agenda in 2017?

 Our focus is clear – we will continue to integrate sustainability into our operations, develop and define areas where targets and KPIs that have not yet been implemented , and explore ways of quantifying our value creation for society.

 Our work to integrate sustainability further will focus on moving ownership and decision-making processes even closer to our operations, especially when it comes to chemicals, greenhouse gas emissions and human rights.

 What challenges and barriers is Electrolux faced with?

 Overcoming challenges and developing Electrolux is part of what makes our work exciting and rewarding.

 First, consumer demand for more energy efficient appliances has stagnated in some regions, because of the economic slowdown and other external factors.
 For example, in Brazil, which is our second largest market, there is a need for an update of the energy labeling system to drive demand.
 We’re also seeing relatively slower growth for efficient products in North America.
 Higher consumer demand for efficient appliances requires stronger focus from manufacturers and support from other actors, such as legal bodies, retailers and NGOs.

 Secondly, working with many suppliers involves various challenges.
 Together with our suppliers, we have made significant progress in recent areas, including improvements in working conditions and environmental management.
 However, maintaining these improved practices remains a challenge.
 An insight after working with suppliers for many years is that we need to make them understand the importance of good environmental, social and ethical performance as part of a long-term business relationship.